 4. TinyLaunch

 TinyLaunch operates a founder-oriented directory anchored by a Slack group and weekly digest.
-Listings are editorially reviewed, and the team favours concise copy backed by evidence of customer value—check the submission page for the latest publishing options.
+Listings are editorially reviewed, and the team favors concise copy backed by evidence of customer value; check the submission page for the latest publishing options.

 - Community members frequently offer qualitative feedback, making it suitable for early messaging refinement.